hm-lang/core/proposals/README.md

 from an instance of the class, e.g., `X myClassFunction()`.
 Note that because of this, we're not allowed to define class functions with the same overload as instance methods.
 Similar to class functions are class variables, which are defined in an analogous way:
-`this MyStaticVariable := 123`, and which cannot shadow any class instance variables, since `X MyStaticVariable` and `x MyStaticVariable` should be the same thing.
+`my StaticVariable := 123`, and which cannot shadow any class instance variables, since `X StaticVariable` and `x StaticVariable` should be the same thing.

 Instance functions (3) normally can't depend on any instance variables, but are declared like instance methods, just without `Me/My/I` as an argument.